vrjpt10/ECE-GY-7123-Deep-Learning-Mini-Project/README.md

  Then run the test.py file following the proper folder stucture.

- The miniproject1.py was basically executed on Google colab and for testing requires all the implicit libraries available wherever it is tested.
+ The miniproject1.py was basically executed on Google colab and for testing requires all the implicit libraries alraedy imported before the testing is done.

 ## Results